spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-display-product-groups-by-color-on-the-storefront.md

 ## Demo data preparation

 Prepare the demo data for the color code field:
 1. Add the `color_code` field to the product abstract data import.
-The provided data below can be used as an example.
+The following provided data can be used as an example:

 **data/import/icecat_biz_data/product_abstract.csv**